NFC Giving for Small Churches: Big Results on a Tight Budget

 Ready to See Big Results on a Small Budget?

-Start with just 2 plates.
+100 plates. $450 one-time.
+Your whole church covered.
 No subscription.
 No risk.
 Just a smarter way to receive generosity.

 Related Articles